Ricardosgeral/relier/README.md

 #### Additional notes

-- If the *Spreadsheet/Worksheet* provided by the user already exists, the data that was in that worksheet will be deleted (***Attention***).
+- If the *Spreadsheet/Worksheet* provided by the user already exists, the data that was in that worksheet will be *deleted* (***Attention***).
 However, when a new Worksheet name is provided in an already existing Spreadsheet, a new sheet is added.
 This means that you can have a single Spreadsheet with different tests organized in different Worksheets (preferable).
-- If there is no internet connection when on start up of the server, even if you select the Google sheet checkbutton, no data will be sent to Google sheets (***Attention***).
+- If there is no internet connection on start up of the server, no data will be sent to Google sheets, even if you select the Google sheet checkbutton (***Attention***).
 For debugging look at the [troubleshooting](https://github.com/Ricardosgeral/relier#troubleshooting) section.
 - If internet connection is lost during a test, the software will raise an exception and stop recording data to Google sheets! (***Attention***).
 - Please be aware that, by choosing the 'Google sheets' feature, the interval between readings chosen by the user